ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/using-helm-charts/guide.en-ca.md

 We can list, copy, delete, update labels, get details, add or remove tags for them just like we can for container images.

-In the following example we pushed the Wordpress Helm chart in version 18.1.14 and the Wordpress Docker image in version 6.4.1:
+In the following example we pushed the WordPress Helm chart in version 18.1.14 and the WordPress Docker image in version 6.4.1:

 ![Project list](images/harbor-ui-001.png){.thumbnail}